OlivierVanHoutte/EasyTests/README.md

 ### Testing hierarchy

-When running the tests, a singe test will stop as soon as an error occurs.
+When running the tests, a single test will stop as soon as an error occurs.

 for example,
 When making a test like this: